nickbrandt/GitLab/doc/ci/yaml/README.md

 > Introduced in GitLab 8.6 and GitLab Runner v1.1.0.

-The `name` directive allows you to define the name of the created artifacts archive.
-That way, you can have a unique name for every archive which could be useful when you'd like to download the archive from GitLab.
+Use the `name` directive to define the name of the created artifacts archive.
+You can specify a unique name for every archive, which can be useful when you want to download the archive from GitLab.
 The `artifacts:name` variable can make use of any of the [predefined variables](../variables/README.md).
-The default name is `artifacts`, which becomes `artifacts.zip` when downloaded.
+The default name is `artifacts`, which becomes `artifacts.zip` when you download it.

 NOTE: **Note:**
 If your branch-name contains forward slashes